linebender/vello/sparse_strips/README.md

 ## WebAssembly builds

-Browser-ready non-SIMD and SIMD128 builds and WebAssembly raw and gzip-compressed size reporting are available in the [`web`](web) directory.
-Run all six module variants and enforce the raw size limits from the repository root with:
+Browser-ready non-SIMD and SIMD128 builds are available in the [`web`](web) directory.
+Run the three SIMD128 modules, report their raw and gzip-compressed sizes, and enforce the raw size limits from the repository root with:

 ```bash
 ./sparse_strips/web/check_wasm_sizes.sh